About the Findley's Driving School website

 I do remember advertising in the Yellow Pages prior to learning how to write HTML.
 Initially I was told by many instructors that this internet thing was just a fad, and that traditional advertising methods would remain the dominant form of advertising.
+Oh were they wrong!

-There have been many changes since with this being the seventh entirely new site that I have developed over the years.
+There have been many changes since with this being the eighth entirely new site that I have developed over the years.
 Whereas coding, of whatever variety chosen, is the mechanics of a website it is undeniably the combination of the visual style and content layout that leads, informs and enhances the user experience.

 Since initiating this online back in the days of dial up 56k modems I have made significant changes.
 Not only to the design and content but the technologies used as well.
 Gone are the days of XML files transformed by XSLT style sheets (because at the time browser technologies were more intent on doing their own thing than correctly representing the standards).
 Similarly relegated has been ASP server pages.